fchow2018/wdi-about-me/README.md

 Unable to re-organize nav links when browser shrinks; classes don't work Tried to have testimonials transition (fade in and fade out) unsuccessfully

-Biggest Win:
+Biggest Win:<br>
-Was about to use template and change things up without breaking much
+Using template and changing things up without breaking much

-Biggest challenge:
+Biggest challenge:<br>
 Trying to get carousel to work and customizing it